Sharan-reddy-stack/sre-technical-test/README.md

 This hybrid approach combining AI assistance with human expertise resulted in a production-ready monitoring solution that demonstrates enterprise-level SRE capabilities while maintaining code quality and operational reliability standards.

-This implementation is suitable for production deployment, operational monitoring, and reliability management in modern cloud-native environments.
 ```